 - Who do you owe it to; and

-- What does the debt relate to (e.g. mortgage payments, credit card debt, personal loan).
+- What is the debt for (e.g. mortgage payments, credit card debt, personal loan).

 Talk to the people you owe money toTOP

-It is important to get in touch with your utilities provider, bank or credit card company and let them know you are experiencing difficulty managing your financial obligations.
-Many of these companies will have hardship officers who are people you can talk to when experiencing financial difficulty.
-It's best to speak to the hardship officer earlier rather than later, when the problems may have become bigger.
+It is important to get in touch with your utility providers, banks or any other company and let them know you are experiencing difficulty managing your payments.
+Many of these companies will have hardship teams who are people you can talk to when you aren't managing.
+It's best to speak to the hardship team earlier rather than later, to try to stop the problems getting out of control.

 - Assess your situation;